kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

     -   **Focus Indicators:** A clear and visible focus state will be provided for all interactive elements.
     -   **Semantic HTML:** HTML5 elements (`<nav>`, `<main>`, `<button>`, etc.) will be used appropriately to provide semantic meaning and structure.
     -   **ARIA Roles:** ARIA (Accessible Rich Internet Applications) attributes will be used where necessary to enhance the accessibility of custom and dynamic components.
+        -   **Screen Reader Considerations:** Content will be structured logically to be easily interpreted by screen readers.
+Dynamic content changes will be announced using ARIA live regions.
+All controls will have clear, descriptive labels.
     -   **Alt Text:** All meaningful images will have descriptive alternative text.
     -   **Form Labels:** All form inputs will have properly associated labels.

     -   **Testing Strategy:**
         -   **Automated:** Lighthouse and axe DevTools will be used for automated accessibility checks.
         -   **Manual:** Regular manual testing will be conducted for keyboard navigation and screen reader compatibility (e.g., using VoiceOver or NVDA).

+    ## 8. Cross-Workflow Alignment

+    > [!WARNING]
+    > **Action Required:** This section is a placeholder.
+The validation report identified that the impact of this UX design on the project's epics and user stories has not been assessed.

+    This UX design process has implications for the project's epics and user stories.
+The following items need to be reviewed and updated in the `epics.md` file:

+    -   **New User Stories:** Have any new user stories been identified as a result of designing the user journeys? (e.g., a story for the manager's "Resolution Center").
+    -   **Updated User Stories:** Do any existing stories need to be updated with more specific acceptance criteria based on the UX patterns defined here?
+    -   **Epics:** Does the detailed UX design impact how any of the major epics are structured or prioritized?

+    A thorough review of `epics.md` against this specification is required before implementation begins.

+    ## 9. Appendices

+    ### 9.1.
+Missing Collaborative Artifacts

+    > [!IMPORTANT]
+    > The validation report noted a critical failure: the primary visual collaboration artifacts were not generated.
+The following files must be created by running the `*create-design` workflow and used in a collaborative session with the user to finalize the visual design:
+    >
+    > -   `ux-color-themes.html`: An interactive visualizer to explore and select the final color palette.
+    > -   `ux-design-directions.html`: A presentation of 6-8 distinct design mockups to facilitate the selection of the final design direction.
+    >
+    > The choices for color and design direction in this document are **proposals** and are not final until this collaborative step is completed.